Skip to main content

 Northern Remote Interest Group (NRIG)

-Executives: Kiana Tait, Antonina Kandiurin, Katelyn Casalla, Jacqueline Smith
+Executives: Jacqueline Smith

 The Northern Remote Interest Group (NRIG) aims to provide students the opportunity to learn more about practicing medicine in Northern Manitoba.
 We recognize the unique challenges and health needs of Northern communities and we are dedicated to learn more and work directly with communities in order to help bridge gaps in healthcare and build trusting relationships.
 We hope to provide several opportunities to meet directly with Northern physicians and visit a community so medical students can learn about Indigenous culture and ways of life.